materialsproject/atomate2/docs/dev/input_sets.md

 The base `VaspInputSet` implements the standard methods `write_input()` to write the respective files to a directory, `from_directory()` to read in an `InputSet` from a previous calculation, and `is_valid()` to confirm the internal consistency of the `VaspInputSet`.
 The `VaspInputGenerator` defines all the logic required to generate input files for the `atomate2` VASP workflows.

 The input files are generated starting from the `_BASE_VASP_SET` as the default.
-Default input sets are defined as YAML files in `atomate2`.
+Default `InputSets` are defined as YAML files in `atomate2`.

  For VASP, `atomate2` provides default settings for PBEsol calculations as well as settings for PBE and R2Scan calculations with the parameters of the Materials Project.
-These default `InputSets` combined with the logic in the respective InputGenerator aim to be reliable for a large majority of calculations.
+These default `InputSets` combined with the logic in the respective `InputGenerator` aim to be reliable for a large majority of calculations.

 The `VaspInputGenerator` applies multiple layers of modifications to the default settings, taking into account results from provided previous calculations, the specific type of calculation being conducted, user inputs, and the input `Structure`.